 - No point will be awarded without a valid explanation - Keep your answers as concise/short as possible.
 The space following each question is more than sufficient to provide a complete answer. - 9.
-The following figure demonstrates four sets of (2D) feature points with different distributions.
-Please suggest the proper clustering method for each feature distribution, and justify your choice of the method.
+The following figure demonstrates four sets of (2D) feature points with different distributions (i.e., the groundtruth clusters).
+Please suggest a proper clustering method for each feature distribution, and justify your choice of the method.
 [10 points]